buildings-for-people/coding_scheme/codes/increased_maintenance_and_reduced_durability.md

 Some technologies and construction materials are beneficial for comfort.
-However, they sometimes carry some extra costs or they do not last as much as other alternatives.
+However, they sometimes carry with them an extra costs or they do not last as much as other alternatives.